basarat/typescript-book/docs/types/@types.md

 }
 ```

 The above shows a sample where only `jquery` will be allowed to be used.
-Even if the person installs another definition like `npm install @types/node` it's globals (e.g. [`process`](https://nodejs.org/api/process.html)) will not leak into your code until you add them to the `tsconfig.json` types option.
+Even if the person installs another definition like `npm install @types/node` its globals (e.g. [`process`](https://nodejs.org/api/process.html)) will not leak into your code until you add them to the `tsconfig.json` types option.